-- Allegations or concerns about staff relating to adults are handled in accordance with the Cornwall and Isles of Scilly Safeguarding Adults Board Multi-agency Safeguarding Adults policy. - Staff who work or come in to contact with children, young people and vulnerable adults receive appropriate safeguarding and safe working practices training, including induction, consistent with their role and function. - Safe working practices are promoted and poor and unsafe practice is challenged. - Effective arrangements such as a Whistleblowing policy, which explicitly describes arrangements for sharing concerns about the behaviour of colleagues and other members of staff are described at induction and training and well-publicised by the Council to its employees.
+- Allegations or concerns about staff relating to adults are handled in accordance with the Cornwall and Isles of Scilly Safeguarding Adults Board Multi-agency Safeguarding Adults policy. - Staff who work or come in to contact with children, young people and vulnerable adults receive appropriate safeguarding and safe working practices training, including induction, consistent with their role and function - appropriate criminal record checks (DBS) if required. - Safe working practices are promoted and poor and unsafe practice is challenged. - Effective arrangements such as a Whistleblowing policy, which explicitly describes arrangements for sharing concerns about the behaviour of colleagues and other members of staff are described at induction and training and well-publicised by the Council to its employees.